How to Optimize Your Devices for Maximum Speed and Efficiency

 - Task Manager

-- Performance monitors
+- Performance monitoring tools

 Common Mistakes That Reduce Performance